What Is Racial Trauma? Understanding Its Impact and Path to Healing

 Why It’s Important to Name and Address Racial Trauma

 For many women of color, racial trauma has been an unspoken weight carried for years.
 By naming racial trauma, we can finally call it for what it is.
 This is powerful because it gives language to experiences that are often dismissed or minimized.
 It allows us to honor your story and reclaim your power.
-When you recognize it as trauma, you stop blaming yourself and start understanding the deeper impact.
-If you choose to address racial trauma through therapy and support, you can begin to set down that weight and create room for peace, confidence, and joy.

 Ways to Begin Healing from Racial Trauma